yusufarslanturk/zabbix-bgmot-2fa/templates/db/oracle_odbc/README.md

     Keep in mind that the library paths will vary depending on your installation.

     This is a minimal configuration example.
-Depending on Oracle Instant Client version, required functionality and host operating system, a different set of additional packages might need to be installed.
+Depending on the Oracle Instant Client version, required functionality and host operating system, a different set of additional packages might need to be installed.
     For more detailed configuration instructions, see the [official Oracle Instant Client installation instructions for Linux](https://www.oracle.com/database/technologies/instant-client/linux-x86-64-downloads.html).

 4. Restart Zabbix server or Zabbix proxy.